 Surface snow is defined as snow that remains frozen on the ground once it has fallen.
-For example, the surface snow reading for a given day could be positive even if it has not snowed that day, if residual snow remains from earlier snowfall.
+For example, the surface snow reading for a given day could be positive even if it had not snowed that day, if residual snow remains from earlier snowfall.

-Figure 26 shows that there is expected to be a major reduction in surface snow relative to a 1981-2000 baseline.
+Figure 27 shows that there is expected to be a major reduction in surface snow relative to a 1981-2000 baseline.
 The calculated baseline surface snow in winter across the entire region of Perth and Kinross is approximately 4.6 mm.
 As this is an average, the figures below show an expected decrease of greater than this; this is due to the spatial variation.
-Figure 27 shows the spatial variation of surface snow decrease.
+Figure 29 shows the spatial variation of the surface snow decrease.
 Surface snow is projected to decrease across the entire region, but the areas of greatest decrease are in the northeast and northwest (upland) regions of Perth and Kinross.
-The decrease of surface snow in the northeast is projected to be above 30mm.
-The projected decrease is least in the south-eastern part of the region (lowland areas including Perth); decreases in this region are in the range of 1-5mm.
+The decrease of surface snow is greatest in the northeast corner and is projected to be above 25mm.
+The projected decrease is least in the south-eastern part of the region (lowland areas including Perth); decreases in this region are in the range of 1.3 to 4.53mm.
 The overall trend is for areas that currently receive the most snow to see the biggest decreases in absolute terms.